rl-praktikum-2019/reinforcement-learning-robohand/README.md

 pip install -U 'mujoco-py<2.1,>=2.0'
 ````
 ## Installation on Ubuntu
+Get your mujoco license here by following the listed steps: https://www.roboti.us/license.html

+Download your desired MuJoCo binaries (not HAPTIX or Plugins) https://www.roboti.us/index.html

+Unzip to ``$HOME/.mujoco/mjpro1XXX/`` where XXX is the version number f.e.
+200 for 2.0

+Add your key text file as described in the email from mujoco under ``$HOME/.mujoco/``.

 Add your mujoco bin path (export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/patrick/.mujoco/mujocoXXX/bin) to to end of your .bashrc via:
 ```
 nano ~/.bashrc
 source ~/.bashrc
 ````

-Add ``LD_LIBRARY_PATH`` with value as above as a environment variable to your run configuration of the main execution .py file.
+Run the following command to install mujoco-py

-Run the following command from the terminal using the python.exe from your desired (conda) environment
+(Hint: If the PyCharm terminal can not find the package -> run the command from the ubuntu terminal targeting the python.exe from your desired (conda) environment)

 ```
 pip install mujoco-py
 ````

+``pip install gym``

 # Run

+## Ubuntu with PyCharm
+Add ``LD_LIBRARY_PATH`` with value as above as a environment variable to your run configuration of the main execution .py file.

 # Custom environment for ball throwing